komalrathi/aegis/README.md

 This will execute the benchmark suite and display the results.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Aegis is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Troubleshooting